kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 I started implementing it in fcdHfoLong04.m.
 We may rename the function afterwards.
 I am also splitting the whole program into multiple files, some functions are in +getData already.
 More folders are likely to appear.
 Now working on the getData function, rewriting it so that it is general.
+I am also changing from datenum to datetime since Matlab recommends it.

 ## getData
 The function getData creates three variables: subjectInfo, ds, dp.